7RU7H/Archive/Web-Application-Hacking/File-Inclusion-And-Directory-Traversal/File-Inclusion-And-Directory-Traversal.md

 ## Phpinfolfi

-[[Webservers-PHP-Based-Commonalities]], and phpinfo pages contain both the configuration for whether uploads are enabled but also  PHP Variables section that be then check after attempting upload.
+[[PHP-Webserver-Commonalities]], and phpinfo pages contain both the configuration for whether uploads are enabled but also  PHP Variables section that be then check after attempting upload.

 ```
 Content-Type: multipart/form-data; boundary=BadFileFromBurp